Shift-based hiring: Example

-A conventional employer might be put off by such an erratic schedule because of the administrative complexity of fixing everyone's schedule to manage business operations.
-Yet if a company is hiring based on individual shifts, the company can employ John to work on all 6 days that he is free.
-This is with consideration that the main hiring pedagogy of the manager is to fill up the individual shifts, and not to find employees who can work as many shifts as possible.
+Such an erratic schedule might deter a conventional employer because of the administrative complexity of coordinating everyone's schedules to manage business operations.
+Yet if a company is hiring based on individual shifts, it can employ John to work all 6 days he is free.
+This is with consideration of the manager's primary hiring philosophy: to fill individual shifts rather than to find employees who can work as many shifts as possible.

 Application to the service sector

-As economies move up the economic ladder and tertiary sectors such as the service sector grow in the economy, the standard 9 – 5 jobs that were prevalent in manufacturing industries have a weakening presence as a proportion of the economy.
+As economies move up the economic ladder and tertiary sectors such as the service sector grow, the standard 9–5 jobs prevalent in manufacturing industries are becoming less prevalent as a proportion of the economy.
 Service sectors often cater to the free time of these workers, which are their break times and after work periods.
-The working hours of service sectors cannot fit into the 9 to 5 job timings, and thus businesses instead maximise their operations in certain periods of a day.
-There is a demand for more labour during peak periods and less during non-peak.
-The diversification of work hours to maximise business profitability exemplifies the applicability of shift based hiring in such sectors.
+The working hours of service sectors cannot fit into the 9-to-5 job timings, and thus businesses instead maximise their operations in certain periods of a day.
+There is a demand for more labour during peak periods and less during non-peak periods.
+The diversification of work hours to maximise business profitability exemplifies the applicability of shift-based hiring in such sectors.

-As the idea of work life balance start to gain traction in society, people start to fit their job into their schedules, instead of fitting their schedules into their work.
-Work is less seen as the centre point of one's life where other priorities revolve round one's job.
+As the idea of work-life balance starts to gain traction in society, people start to fit their jobs into their schedules instead of fitting their schedules into their work.
+Work is less seen as the centre point of one's life, where other priorities revolve around one's job.
 This calls for more flexible arrangements demanded in societies.

 Difference with current recruitment avenues

-This is contrasted against the current recruitment concepts in a way that the shift based hiring is not for a particular position required for part time or full time work, but it is just recruiting for that particular shift on that particular day.
-Every shift on each day can be seen as though that it is a unique job posting.
+This is contrasted against the current recruitment concepts in a way that the shift-based hiring is not for a particular position required for part-time or full-time work, but it is just recruiting for that particular shift on that particular day.
+Every shift on each day can be seen as a unique job posting.